 White Pizza with Asparagus and Spinach

 Here’s a light, lively pizza that’s perfect for a springtime meal, featuring favorite spring veggies, asparagus and spinach.
 If you prefer a red pizza to white, simply omit the silken tofu sauce and replace it with marinara sauce, or even fresh tomato slices.
 Serve with a big green salad; toss in some chickpeas, whose flavor is highly compatible with the pizza.
 This pizza goes down easy, so double the recipe if you’re serving a hungry group.
 Recipe adapted from Vegan Express.
-Photo by Heidi Rettig.
+Photos by Evan Atlas.

 - 12 asparagus spears